 The cherry layer is really easy to put together with just a handful of ingredients.
 You basically just mix everything together then press it over the brownie base then leave it in the fridge to set.

 I cut these brownie bites small.
 You’ll get 25 out of an 8×8 inch square baking tin.
-That makes them just a couple of bites of Cherry Ripe Brownie Bites perfection.
+That makes them just a couple of bites of choc cherry perfection.

 You could stop at one but really, why would you.
 They’re just little and perfect for having a second and third and …..